-Of special note is the skeleton of Jumbo, the largest elephant ever brought to
+Of special note is the skeleton of Jumbo, the largest elephant ever brought to this country alive.
 The fruit bats, often known as flying foxes, the largest members of the Chiroptera, and found only in the warmer parts of the Old World, are represented by a small portion of a colony from Calapan, Philippine Islands.
 Such a colony may number several thousands, and may be very destructive to bananas and other fruits.
 The most striking object in the hall is the life-size model of a Sulphur-bottom Whale, seventy-six feet in length.
 The original of this specimen was captured in Newfoundland, and the model is accurately reproduced from careful measurements.
 This species of whale is not only the largest of living animals, but, so far as we know, the largest animal that has ever lived.
 A specimen of this size weighs from sixty to seventy tons, twice as much as Brontosaurus.
-Although whales and porpoises live in the water, they are not fishes, but mammals, as they are warm-blooded and breathe by means of lungs, not gills.

-Mammals of New York State.
-A complete series of the living animals which have been known to exist within the limits of New York State is presented in the corridor on the first floor of the Roosevelt Memorial in the neighborhood of the elevators (Index Plan, p.
-16, Floor I, Hall 12a).
+Although whales and porpoises live in the water, they are not fishes, but mammals, as they are warmblooded and breathe by means of lungs, not gills.
+MAMMALS OF NEW YORK STATE A complete series of the living animals which have been known to exist within the limits of New York State is presented in the corridor on the first floor of the Roosevelt Memorial in the neighborhood of the elevators (Index Plan, p.
+16, First Floor Hall 12a).
 This exhibit includes skins of all animals of moderate size, models of the larger species and cutout figures of the whales and other large sea animals, the latter recorded from the waters around New York.

-ORIGINS OF MAN

-HALL OF PRIMATES

-Index Plan. p.
-18. Floor III.
-Hall 2)

-The Systematic Series of Primates, intended to give some idea of the number of species in this order, and their range in size. form, and color, begins on the left with examples of gorillas and chimpanzees and is continued in the wall cases around the room, ending with the lemurs.
+Man and His Origins HALL OF PRIMATES (Index Plan, p.
+18, Third Floor, Hall 2) THE Systematic Series of Primates, intended to give some idea of the number of species in this order, and their range in size, form, and color, begins on the left with examples of gorillas and chimpanzees and is continued in the wall cases around the room, ending with the lemurs.
 Noteworthy among the Primates is the Gorilla, largest and most powerful of apes; the curious "Proboscis" Monkey from Borneo; and the Aye-Aye of Madagascar.

-The center corridor contains groups of Primates characteristic of various parts of the world.
-Africa, Asia, South America and Madagascar, and a group of Pygmies living in the forest in central Africa.
+The center corridor contains groups of Primates characteristic of various parts of the world, Africa, Asia, South America and Madagascar, and a group of Pygmies living in the forest in central Africa.

 Outside of the central corridor, on the left side of the hall, is a group of Orang Utans from Borneo.
 At the farther end of the hall, a series of skeletons demonstrates the comparative structure of the Primates and the changes that take place in passing from Lemurs to Man.

-Temporarily placed in this hall also is an exhibit of domesticated dogs, which, though a small one, includes some noteworthy examples of various breeds.

 HALL OF THE NATURAL HISTORY OF MAN (Index Plan, p.
-18, Floor III, Hall 4)

-The Hall of the Natural History of Man when completed will consist of two parts, the first entitled "Introduction to Human and Comparative Anatomy." the second dealing with the physical characteristics of the Races of Man.
-Development, Growth and allied topics.
+18, Third Floor, Hall 4) The Hall of the Natural History of Man when completed will consist of two parts, the first entitled "Introduction to Human and Comparative Anatomy," the second dealing with the physical characteristics of the Races of Man, Development, Growth and allied topics.
 The first part begins by showing Man in His Cosmic Aspect, conceived as a living engine which derives its working capital of energy directly or indirectly from the energy of the sun stored up in plant and animal tissue.
 This energy is appropriated by man in food substances and distributed through the various anatomical systems.